 Google Groups is a feature of Google Apps for Education that makes it easy to communicate and collaborate with groups of people, such as project teams, departments, office locations, and special-interest groups.
 Using just the one email address for the group, you can:

 - Send email to group members

 - Share Google Drive files and folders and Google Sites with many people at once.

 With Google Groups, you can create online and email-based groups, which allows you to do things such as the following:

-If you would like to add people who do not have Wellesley addresses to a Wellesley Google Group, follow these directions.
-You will need to check a few settings first.
+If you would like to add people who do not have Wellesley domain accounts to a Wellesley Google Group, follow these directions.